Akula-Celsior/RestAssured_Framework/README.md

 3. **Properties**

    * `routes.properties`
-   * Used to manage dynamic configurations like base URLs and endpoint paths.
+   * Used to manage dynamic configurations like base URLs and endpoint paths (e.g., User, Store, Pet).
    * Keeps the codebase flexible and easy to maintain.

 4. **Payloads (POJO - Plain Old Java Objects)**